4 May 2026 · Analysis of Rap Music

 Career Overview

-Lil Wayne was signed to Cash Money Records at age 9 by Birdman and began releasing albums in his early teens.
+Lil Wayne was discovered by Birdman at age 9 and signed to Cash Money Records as its youngest member, releasing his first group material in his early teens.
 His early albums with the Hot Boys established him as a Cash Money cornerstone.
 Tha Carter (2004) marked his artistic breakthrough.
 The Carter II (2005) confirmed his status.
 Between 2005 and 2009 he released a volume of mixtape material — including Da Drought 3, No Ceilings, and Dedication 2 — that made him the consensus best rapper alive.
 Tha Carter III (2008) sold 1 million copies in week one and won the Grammy for Best Rap Album.
 His subsequent output declined sharply: Rebirth (2010) was his ill-fated rock album, and I Am Not a Human Being II (2013) confirmed the commercial-to-critical decline.
 Tha Carter V (2018) was a partial comeback.

 Discography